We are extremely concerned by the continuing violence in Gaza.

 UNICEF has an ongoing humanitarian programme in Gaza and has continued to provide supplies and services during the escalation of hostilities.

-- provide 1.3 million people with access to safe drinking water
+- 1.3 million people access safe drinking water

 If you’re in the UK and would prefer to make a donation by phone, you can call our dedicated donation line: 0300 330 5699.